Your Payment & Benefits

 If you feel you have a problem, present the situation to the following individuals:

-- Madrichim and mumchim should speak with one of the Assistant Directors, Director of Camper Care, or the Senior Program Staff.
+- Madrichim and mumchim should speak with one of the CEO, Co-Directors, Director of Camper Care, or the Senior Program Staff.

-- Tzevet of other departments should speak with the Director of Finance & Operations.
+- Tzevet of other departments should speak with the COO.

 Your suggestions and comments on any subject are important, and we encourage you to take every opportunity to discuss them with us.
 Your job will not be adversely affected in any way because you choose to use this procedure.